Eremurus - Foxtail Lily: Planting and Growing

 Eremurus robustus - Foxtail Lily

-This is the tallest of the Eremurus.
-This gigantic botanical species native to Central Asia raises tall spikes of delicately pink flowers over 2.50 m from the ground, lasting for 4 weeks in spring.
+This is the largest of the Eremurus.
+This gigantic botanical species, native to Central Asia, raises tall spikes of delicately pink flowers to over 2.50 m above the soil, lasting for 4 weeks in spring.

 • Flowering time June, July